 I’ve just read a post by a Dan White, of DJ Tech Tools, about another member who had all his gear stolen from his car.
 Everything was taken, including his laptop and his ‘only’ copy of his music collection.
 I am pretty paranoid about data security, read all about it below.

-I will cover most aspects of protecting music collections and equipment, but will start with making sure my music is always secure.
+I will cover most aspects of protecting music collections and equipment but will start by making sure my music is always secure.
 Protecting equipment will be covered in a later post.
-Hopefully my insights will help you all with your own data security issues.
+Hopefully, my insights will help you all with your own data security issues.

 What do I do to ensure Data Security?